sulimon510/Cluster-Stability/README.md

 # Cluster stability

 In this project, I compute cluster stability, which is a measure of how similar a clustering on a big data set is to clusterings on subsets of that data set.
-For example, if a data set of 100,000 nodes yields 10 clusters, would a subset of 1,000 of the nodes yield the same cluster?
+For example, if a data set of 100,000 nodes yields 10 clusters, would a subset of 1,000 of the nodes yield the same clustering?
 This is one way to measure how robust a clustering is, and I have implemented it with a simple example in Cluster_stability.ipynb.

 The following is a description of the example used, but the functions defined in the ipynb can be used to test the robustness of any clustering of data created from any data set.